 - In January, 2016, Billerica’s state delegation of Representative Marc Lombardo and Senator Ken Donnelly helped secure the largest state funding grant in Massachusetts history in the revised Massachusetts School Building Authority program.
 Billerica will receive over $73 Million in funding for the new Billerica Memorial High School

-- Solar Energy for the Commonwealth - Marc supported the bill which raised the state’s net metering cap by 3 percent, allowing a number of Solar projects that had been stalled under the previous cap to move forward.
-The private net metering cap will increase from 4 percent to 7 percent, while the public net metering cap will increase from 5 percent to 8 percent.
+- Solar Energy for the Commonwealth - Marc has supported several bills which raised the state’s net metering cap, allowing a number of Solar projects that had been stalled under the previous cap to move forward.
+The private net metering cap has been increased, while the public net metering cap also experience significant increases.
 At the same time, subsidiary rates were reduced which saved rate payers Billions of dollars.